Lisbon & Sintra-Cascais Natural Park

 • Day 1 Arrival in Lisbon

-From your point of arrival, use the public transport information we provide to make your way to vibrant Lisbon, one of Europe’s most captivating capitals.
-Perched above the Tagus estuary on a series of dramatic hills, Portugal’s sun-drenched capital is a city of extraordinary character — its medieval Alfama quarter, Moorish castle, grand riverside boulevards and famous tiled façades combining to create one of the continent’s most rewarding cities to explore on foot.
+From your point of arrival, use the public transport information we provide to make your way to Lisbon, one of Europe’s most captivating capitals – a city of medieval quarters, Moorish castles, grand riverside boulevards and famous tiled façades, perched above the Tagus on a series of dramatic hills and best explored on foot.

 • Day 2 Historic Riverside Walk - from the Heart of Lisbon to Belém Tower